-- 3.16 The predominantly rural aspect throughout North Somerset with its varying geology and topography has resulted in a landscape of great nature conservation value which is important in both a national and international context.
+- 3.14 The predominantly rural aspect throughout North Somerset with its varying geology and topography has resulted in a landscape of great nature conservation value which is important in both a national and international context.
 The development of solar PV arrays could have implications for habitat loss or fragmentation and for displacement of species, dependent upon the ecological character of the site, and its sensitivity to change.
-Developers are advised to avoid areas of ecological importance, especially those areas with local, national or international designations. - 3.17 In North Somerset there are four areas of Special Areas of Conservation (SACs); two National Nature Reserves; the Mendip Hills Area of Outstanding Natural Beauty (AONB), 38 Sites of Special Scientific Interest (SSSI), two hundred Local Wildlife Sites and over eighty Local Geological Sites and local nature reserves.
-You can view these site designations on a North Somerset interactive map by selecting the environment and cultural heritage legend. - 3.18 Developers will be expected to maximise the ecological potential offered by their site, whilst ensuring there is no adverse impact on protected species.
+Developers are advised to avoid areas of ecological importance, especially those areas with local, national or international designations. - 3.15 In North Somerset there are four areas of Special Areas of Conservation (SACs); two National Nature Reserves; the Mendip Hills Area of Outstanding Natural Beauty (AONB), 38 Sites of Special Scientific Interest (SSSI), two hundred Local Wildlife Sites and over eighty Local geological Sites and local nature reserves.
+You can view these site designations on a North Somerset interactive map by selecting the environment and cultural heritage legend. - 3.16 Developers will be expected to maximise the ecological potential offered by their site, whilst ensuring there is no adverse impact on protected species.
 An appropriate ecological impact survey, assessing the potential effects of the development of habitat and species, should be submitted with all planning applications.
-The survey should identify local biodiversity networks to avoid restricting access and movement of native wildlife, and include suggestions to mitigate habitat impact and impact on species. - 3.19 Solar PV developments can offer a range of opportunities to encourage and enhance biological diversity, these can include: - Establishment and management of wildflower strips between panels and around field headlands.

-- Taking advantage of the 'edge effect', whereby the borders of particular habitats have greater biodiversity; the intermittent shade of a solar array offers opportunities for marginal, shade-loving and endangered species. - Habitat enhancement, for example by adapting built structures to encourage use by nesting, roosting and foraging for birds and invertebrates or hibernating species such as bats. - Creating ponds where appropriate. - Planting wild bird seed mixtures for birds and nectar and pollen rich margins for bees and butterflies. - Management for grass ley/crops between the rows of panels. - Creating habitats rich in wildflowers with apiculture as part of the permanent management plan (to increase bee numbers to the benefit of surrounding farmlands). - 3.20 Such enhancements should be considered with any potential development. - 3.21 There is some evidence that solar farms can act as an "ecological trap" for certain types of insect that are attracted to polarised light.
-This could, for example affect aquatic insects who may lay their eggs on panels.
-Where this is a possibility, it may be appropriate to instigate mitigation measures, such as placing ponds strategically around the site.
+The survey should identify local biodiversity networks to avoid restricting access and movement of native wildlife, and include suggestions to mitigate habitat impact and impact on species. - 3.17 Solar PV developments can offer a range of opportunities to encourage and enhance biological diversity, these can include: - Establishment and management of wildflower strips between panels and around field headlands. - Taking advantage of the 'edge effect', whereby the borders of particular habitats have greater biodiversity; the intermittent shade of a solar array offers opportunities for marginal, shade-loving and endangered species. - Habitat enhancement, for example by adapting built structures to encourage use by nesting, roosting and foraging for birds and invertebrates or hibernating species such as bats. - Creating ponds where appropriate. - Planting wild bird seed mixtures for birds and nectar and pollen rich margins for bees and butterflies. - Management for grass ley/crops between the rows of panels. - Creating habitats rich in wildflowers with apiculture as part of the permanent management plan (to increase bee numbers to the benefit of surrounding farmlands).

+Such enhancements should be considered with any potential development.

+3.18 There is the potential for solar farms to act as an "ecological trap" for certain types of insect that are attracted to polarised light.
+This may particularly affect aquatic insects, who may lay their eggs on panels.
+Where this is a possibility, developers should consider placing ponds strategically around the site.

-3.22 More information on biodiversity in North Somerset can be found in the Biodiversity and Trees Supplementary Planning Document.
+3.19 More information on biodiversity in North Somerset can be found in the Biodiversity and Trees Supplementary Planning Document.
 Further general advice on the assessment of sites for solar parks can be found in the technical information note produced by Natural England guidance TIN101 'solar parks: maximising environmental benefits'.
 The guidance offers advice on integrating a range of environmental benefits into solar PV development.